-Clinical data access
+Clinical data requests

 You are here

-Access clinical data for your research
+Request clinical and death data for your research

 Researchers have unprecedented access to patient data, thanks to a clinical data repository that houses the electronic medical records of more than 2 million patients.
 In addition, data from Minnesota death certificate records is now available to investigators and their teams.

 This information can be used for health-related research, including grant applications, studies, participant recruitment, and more.
 Requesting data is simple, and free to researchers at the University of Minnesota and Fairview.